Govt makig efforts for progress of industries: Jatoi

-ISLAMABAD, Oct 18 (APP):Federal Minister for Industries and Productions Ghulam Murtaza Jatoi on Wednesday said that government was making efforts for the progress and prosperity of industries and production sectors.
+ISLAMABAD, Oct 19 (APP):Federal Minister for Industries and Productions Ghulam Murtaza Jatoi has said that government was making efforts for the progress and prosperity of industries and production sectors.

-Talking here at luncheon given by Press Information Officer, Muhammad Salim Beg, he said that establishment of special economic zones under China Pakistan Economic Corridor would create new job opportunities.
+Talking to media here he said that establishment of special economic zones under China Pakistan Economic Corridor would create new job opportunities.

 He said that government took a numbers of initiatives for bringing improvement in the productions for making country economically stable.